No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

 So, finding the real questions on a topic that your visitors search for and providing detailed, descriptive, and informative answers can help you gain peoples’ attention and you will really get noticed.

-I, too, have published such post here at digiTechnolog, titled “WordPress FAQs: Most Frequently Asked WordPress Questions” which got some really decent amount of traffic.
+I, too, have published such a post, titled “WordPress FAQs: Most Frequently Asked WordPress Questions” which got some really decent amount of traffic.

-You can take help of some free keyword research tools in order to know what do people search for in the category that you want to create the FAQ types of content in.
-These contents can be in a format of blog posts, eBooks or even videos; it’s all up to you and the preferences of your audiences.
+You can take the help of some free keyword research tools to know what do people search for in the category that you want to create the FAQ types of content in.
+These contents can be in the format of blog posts, eBooks or even videos; it’s all up to you and the preferences of your audiences.

 Generally, newsletters are small pieces of information sent via emails and often contain news and updates related to the relevant industry.